mkuthan/mkuthan.github.io/_posts/2023-08-07-biquery-partitioning.md

 ```

 For ingestion time partitioning you could load data using table decorator and use whatever timezone you want instead of UTC.
-If you load one day of data for "CET" timezone using `ecommerce_sessions$20081215` table decorator, the following query returns correct results:
+If you load one day of data for "CET" (Central European Time) timezone using `ecommerce_sessions$20081215` table decorator, the following query returns correct results:

 ```sql
 SELECT DATE(_PARTITIONTIME) AS dt, page_views, unique_visitors